OGE-AMOR/alx-system_engineering-devops/0x00-shell_basics/README.md

-to show the current working directory
+to display the list of content in current directory